mrkahfi/mobile_bricks/README.md

 dart pub global activate mason_cli
 ```

-### 🧱 Add all the available bricks
+### Initialize Mason

-1. Go to the root of your mobile project and initialize Mason:
+Go to the root of your mobile project and initialize Mason:

 ```
 mason init
 ```

+### 🧱 Update mason.yaml

+There are two ways to consume the bricks, remotely and locally.

+#### Remotely From the Repo

-2. Open `mason.yaml` and add the following lines as a child of `brick`
+Open `mason.yaml` and add the following lines as a child of `brick`

 ```
 # List all the bricks